facebook/infer/_docs/01-linters.md

 <a name="testing">**Testing your rule**</a>

 To test your rule you need to run it with Infer.
 If you are adding a new linter you can test it in a separate al file that you can pass to Infer with the option `--linters-def-file file.al`.
-Pass the option `--linters-developer-mode` to Infer to print debug information and only take the linters from that file into account in the execution, it will ignore the default linters, so it will be faster and the debug info will be only about your linter.
+Pass the option `--linters-developer-mode --linter <LINTER_NAME>` to Infer to print debug information and only run the linter you are developing, so it will be faster and the debug info will be only about your linter.

 To test your code, write a small example that triggers the rule.
 Then, run your code with